 We are often asked what to do about existing employees that do not have a contract.
-We work with our clients in order to address the situation effectively; it is important to remember that the test is not whether or not the employee signs, it is whether the contract will be enforceable if and when it is challenged.
+We work with clients to effectively address this complex situation.
+The most important thing to remember is that it is not what the employee signs, it is whether the contract will be enforceable if challenged.

 In recent years, there have been many court challenges to contracts of employment, and in many cases, the contracts have been found to be null and void.
 We will help to ensure that your contracts are customized to your needs, and that you can rely on them as you move forward.

 We want to be your Trusted Advisor, your Chief HR Law Officer, your business partner.
 Let us be part of your team, so that we can look after your employment law issues, and you can focus on your business.